datalogics-rswanson/pdf-web-api-clients/python/pdfprocess.md

-The Datalogics PDF API is a RESTful interface that provides secure, cloud-based PDF processing capability using the Adobe PDF Library.
+The Datalogics PDF Web API provides secure, cloud-based PDF processing using Adobe and Datalogics PDF technologies.
+This is a RESTful service for the internet developer community that currently provides:

-The first release of this service implements the features of our [PDF2IMG](http://www.datalogics.com/products/pdf2img/index.asp) product.
+* Rendering of PDF files using the Adobe PDF Library and Datalogics [PDF2IMG](http://www.datalogics.com/products/pdf2img/index.asp) product.

 ### API Key